AlgoDM-Fall2023-Team5/Assignment-3--Team-5-Part-2/Readme.md

    ```

-- 📊 Users can Upload the pictures and observe the visual search similarities
+- 📊 Users can Enter the text and observe the related images

 [AlgoDM-Team 5] 🧑‍💻